cieloskye/arcade-game/README.md

 You can clone this project and play it on your home computer by opening the index.html in your browser.

 Use your arrow keys to move your character up, down, left & right.
 Try to reach the lake without being hit by a bug!
 If you do have a collision, your character will be reset to the start!

 ## Contributing

 This project is part of Udacity's Front End Developer Nanodegree.
-Therefore, we most likely will not accept pull requests.
+Therefore, I will most likely not accept pull requests.